 William Alfred Damarell was born on 16 February 1902.
 As a young man he served in a labour company in the army and was demobilised in 1920.
-We learn from his occupation registration form that he had an artificial right eye, and we might suppose that this injury was likely incurred while he was in the army.
+We learn from his occupation registration form that he had an artificial right eye; his family confirms that he lost his eye during a childhood accident.

 We are fortunate in having a few sources of information that can be used to build a better picture of what happened to Damarell.
 The most important of these is his testimony written in 1965 as part of his application for compensation.